Survey Question Types

 Use radio buttons when you’d like respondents to choose a single response from a list of available options.
 Include an “other” option so respondents can enter their own answer.

 Checkboxes (multiple choice)

 Use checkboxes when you’d like respondents to make multiple selections from a list of options.
 You can choose to allow a minimum and/or maximum number of selections, as well as include an “other” and/or “none of the above” options.

-Dropdown menus allow respondents to choose a single option from an expandable list, and are especially useful for mobile surveys or when you need to display a long list of answer choices.
-Dropdowns can be shown in “classic” format or as an autocomplete list.
+Dropdown menus allow respondents to choose a single option from an expandable list, and are especially useful for mobile surveys or when you need to display a long list of answer choices in a smaller space.

 Use multi-line free text questions to collect comments or free-form answers.
 You can style the text entry as plain text or use richer HTML formatting, and even set minimum and maximum character limits.